Congressional District # 04

 Although EPA removed 68,000 tons of contaminated sediment from the Little Scioto River, additional contaminated sediment remains.
 The Ohio Department of Health has maintained a 1992 heath advisory against swimming, wading, and eating fish from this stretch of the river.
 The advisory area runs west from the city of Marion, from Holland Road south to State Route 739.

 People who swim or wade in this stretch of the river risk incidental ingestion of or direct contact with creosote- and PAH-contaminated sediment.
 Those who fish, despite the advisory, risk ingestion of these chemicals from contaminated fish and direct contact with contaminated sediment.
+Exposure to these compounds over time could lead to carcinogenic and/or non-carcinogenic health effects.

 EPA had conducted a removal action at the Baker Wood Creosoting (BWC) property and in the Little Scioto River to address immediate health risks.
-This work included draining and dredging a 1.25-mile stretch of river.
+This work included draining and dredging a 1.25-mile stretch of the river.
 The area was backfilled with clean soil.
 Contaminated sediment was removed and dried on a pad just east of the cleanup area and then shipped to Bucyrus, Ohio, for proper disposal.

 EPA initiated a Remedial Investigation and Feasibility Study (RI/FS) at the site in July 2009.
 In October 2010, EPA collected fish and mussel tissue samples along with sediment and water samples from the Little Scioto River and its tributaries.
 In April 2011, EPA collected soil and groundwater samples from the former BWC property.
 In February 2012, EPA did some follow-up data collection at the site.
 The results of these sampling events was compiled into an RI Report which was completed in August 2013.